 Top-paying cashback sites

-The best cashback sites are those that pay out up to 100% of what they get from the retailer – that is, they give a large part or all of the money they earn to you.
+The best cashback sites are those that pay out up to 100% of what they get from the retailer – that is, they give a large part or ALL of the money they earn to you.
 Here, we focus on those sites (yet don't forget there are other ways to boost cashback, which can often be used in combination with these sites).

 Site | Key details | MSE analysis |

-- Membership is free, but you'll need to actively downgrade from its 'Plus' membership when you sign up. - Plus membership* is £5/year – it pays extra top up on cashback and up to 20% higher payout bonuses via rewards. |
+Topcashback* | - Membership is free, but you need to actively downgrade from 'Plus' membership when you sign up. - Plus membership* is £5 a year – it pays extra top up on cashback and up to 25% higher payout bonuses via rewards. |

 Pays the best rates most often in our spot checks.
-Topcashback* offered the highest rate of cashback for 22 of 30 spot checks (though always check both before buying, especially for larger purchases).
-You can take your earnings as cash, but if you prefer it's possible to get up to 12.5% extra by exchanging your cashback for downloadable e-gift cards. |
+Topcashback* offered the highest rate of cashback for 22 of 30 (though always check both before buying, especially for larger purchases).
+You can take your earnings as cash, but it's possible to get up to 25% extra by exchanging your cashback for downloadable e-gift cards. |

 Another option if you have (or know) a kid... | ||

-![]() Kidstart |
+KidStart |

-- Membership is free - You can only withdraw once you've £10+, but you'll need to add a child's details to do so. |
+- Membership is free - You can only withdraw once you've earned £10+, but you'll need to add a child's details to do so. |

-Rare cashback on Apple and John Lewis.
+Rare cashback on most Apple purchases.
 KidStart lets you earn cashback with over 2,300 retailers, and offers cashback on some retailers the sites above don't.
-That said, it isn't always competitive.
-Eg, it pays only £5 on Virgin Media broadband-only packages, yet Topcashback pays up to £93.50 and Quidco up to £78.75, so always compare, especially for big purchases. |
+But it isn't always competitive.
+For example, it pays up to £13 on AA UK breakdown cover, while the sites above pay up to £150, so always compare, especially for big purchases. |

 Quick question